 - I’ve got my basic plan, but I want to make changes.
 How do I rearrange the courses?

-- The student has already registered for the upcoming semester.
-How do we enter those classes?
+- I've already registered for the upcoming semester.
+How do I enter my classes?

 At the bottom of every page there is an “español” button.
 You can click this to switch to the Spanish translation.
 You can switch back to English by clicking the “english” button in the same place.